tayloradam1999/holbertonschool-web_back_end/0x02-queuing_system_in_js/README.md

 - How to the build a basic Express app interacting with a Redis server and queue

 ## Required Files for the Project
+*Side note: This project was issued many years ago and many of my devDependencies have later versions than the ones listed here.*
 ```package.json```
 ```
 {